JOHN WESLEY HARDING, HOST:

 (SOUNDBITE OF SONG "SINGING A SONG IN THE MORNING")

-(Singing) Singing a song in the morning.
+CARPENTER: (Singing) Singing a song in the morning.
 Singing it again at night.
-I don't even know what I'm singing about, but it makes me feel I feel all right.
-Come on Rick.
-It makes me feel I feel all right...
+I don't even know what I'm singing about.
+But it makes me feel I feel all right, yes, yes.
+It makes me feel I feel all right.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.